 His European debut was with Opéra de Monte Carlo as Sir Hervey in Anna Bolena.
-He debuted in Germany as Don Polidoro in La Finta Semplice with the Potsdamer Musikfestspiele before joining the ensemble of the Theater für Niedersachsen in Hildesheim in 2008.
-During his tenure he sang Belmonte in Die Entführung aus dem Serail, Don Narciso in Il Turco in Italia, Tom Rakewell in The Rake’s Progress, Sou-Chong in Das Land des Lächelns, the title role in Flotow’s Alessandro Stradella, Fenton in Die lustige Weiber von Windsor, Alfred in Die Fledermaus and Marquis de Chateauneuf in Zar und Zimmermann, a role he also sang at the Theater Krefeld und Mönchengladbach.
+He debuted in Germany as Don Polidoro in La Finta Semplice with the Potsdamer Musikfestspiele before he joined the ensemble of the Theater für Niedersachsen in Hildesheim in 2008.
+During his tenure, he sang Belmonte in Die Entführung aus dem Serail, Don Narciso in Il Turco in Italia, Tom Rakewell in The Rake’s Progress, Sou-Chong in Das Land des Lächelns, the title role in Flotow’s Alessandro Stradella, Fenton in Die lustige Weiber von Windsor, Alfred in Die Fledermaus and Marquis de Chateauneuf in Zar und Zimmermann, a role he also made a guest appearance with at the Theater Krefeld und Mönchengladbach.